SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

     When you are preparing the Strategy for a car, for which different tyre compound mixtures (for example White - Blue - Red) are available, you can define with this slider the propabilty, with which a different mixture will be used for the next stint.
 Up to 100 variations may be evaluated for best possible lap times and thereby overall race performance.
 Tyre usage based lap time degredation will be included in the stochiastic modeling, as long as sufficient data is available for each tyre compound mixture.

-	Important to understand: The simulation will use only those tyre compounds, for which telemtry data is available.
+	Important to understand: The simulation will use only those tyre compounds, for which telemetry data is available.
 So even, if you enetered a soft dry compound into the list of available tyre sets for example, it might never be used, if there is no data available.
 So be sure to have driven and recorded at least a couple of laps in varying conditions with all tyre compounds, which are available for the given car / track combination.

   - First Stint